The Swastika - The Future for a Symbol of Great Good and Ultimate Evil

 In Southern Europe, swastikas have been found in the catacombs of Rome.
 Later Romanesque and Gothic art rarely depicts single swastikas, but they are often used in interlocked sequence.
 The Cathedral of Cordoba, built in the 10th century AD, has many stylised swastikas on its facade.
 A tomb in the Basilica of St Ambrose in Rome includes a swastika, and in the 'Seven Sacraments' - a famous 15th century painting by Rogier van der Weyden - a swastika is just one of several versions of Christian cross depicted on a priest's ceremonial robes.

 In the Middle East, the swastika was present in Egypt during the Coptic Christian period.
 A similar symbol also exists in Islam, for example in the Muslim "Friday" mosque of Isfahan, Iran, and the Taynal Mosque in Tripoli, Lebanon.
 And ironically, it has also been found in the ancient Jewish synagogue at Ein Gedi, built during the time of the Roman occupation.
-And medieval churches in Armenia, as well as many Armenian artifacts such as pottery, coins and manuscripts, also feature the swastika.
+And in Armenia medieval churches, as well as many artifacts such as pottery, coins and manuscripts, also feature the swastika.

 In Asia during the Tang Dynasty of China, c700 AD, Empress Wu Zetian decreed that the swastika should be used as an alternative symbol for the sun.
 And both left and right facing swastika symbols (卍 and 卐) have existed as characters in the written language since the 10th Century Liao Dynasty, and have been interpreted as meaning 'eternity' or to represent 'all of creation'.
 The symbol was also introduced to Japan and has been used as a 'mon' - similar to a family crest.